 If your business is a partnership, you will need a new EIN if you end one partnership and create another new one or if your partnership is taken over by one of the partners and is operated as a sole proprietorship.

-Remember that an LLC entity is taxed either as a sole proprietorship (if it's a one-owner LLC) or a partnership (with multiple owners).
+An LLC entity is always a special case when it comes to federal taxes.
+An LLC is taxed either as a sole proprietorship (if it's a one-owner LLC) or a partnership (with multiple owners).
 The rules on needing a new EIN apply to these business types.

 How to Apply for an EIN Number